 It did the trick.

-In the following months, a 48-foot flagpole was installed on the tower, and the Old Mill established protocol for maintaining the flag.
-These days, when the flag comes down for routine repairs, the phone in Bill Smith’s office doesn’t stop ringing.
+In the following months, a 48-foot flagpole was installed on the tower, and the Old Mill established a protocol for maintaining the flag.
+These days, when the flag comes down for routine repairs, the phones do not stop ringing.